 - An expenses template policy document

 How to create an effective policy

 What is it?

-An expenses policy is a document which outlines how your organisation handles business-related expenses.
+An expense policy is a document that outlines how your organisation handles business-related expenses.
 It gives employees guidance on what can and can’t be claimed for.
 It provides a guide to the process of making claims, as well as what happens if there are disputes over expenses.

 Why is it needed?

 The primary aim is to provide a fair system of compensation for employees who incur personal expenses for business reasons.
 Without an effective policy, an organisation leaves itself open to spiraling costs and legal risks.
 The key objectives of the policy, therefore, are to:

 - Be fair and transparent